zfrizell/FirstBlog/README.md

 # FirstBlog

 ## Description
 This is a basic page used to display blogs, made using Colt Steele's Online Web Developer Bootcamp on Udemy.
 At the moment, the blogs need to be inputted in the back-end.
+It has been rinsed by zfrizell and soon i will understand it better

 ## Installation
 - Clone this repository